robextrem/xvalidation/README.md

 # xvalidation
-This plugin makes *easier* to implement front-end validation using Materializecss, Bootstrap or even without a framework.
+This plugin makes *easier* to implement front-end validation using Materializecss, Bootstrap, Bulma.io or even without a framework.

 ### Implementation

-1. Download materialize
+1. Download xvalidation
 2. Add a reference to the jQuery library.
     ```
     <script type="text/javascript" src="js/jquery-2.1.4.min.js"></script>